Agoric/documentation/main/reference/zoe-api/zoe-helpers.md

   assertIssuerKeywords
 } from '@agoric/zoe/src/contractSupport/index.js';

-// proposals for this contract instance use keywords 'Asset' and 'Price' assertIssuerKeywords(zcf, harden(['Asset', 'Price']));
+// Proposals for this contract instance use keywords 'Asset' and 'Price' assertIssuerKeywords(zcf, harden(['Asset', 'Price']));
 ```